Nasdaq Helsinki

-The Nasdaq Helsinki, formerly known as the Helsinki Stock Exchange (Helsingin Pörssi, Helsingforsbörsen), is a stock exchange located in Helsinki, Finland.
+Nasdaq Helsinki, formerly known as the Helsinki Stock Exchange (Helsingin Pörssi, Helsingforsbörsen), is a stock exchange located in Helsinki, Finland.
 Since 3 September 2003, it has been part of Nasdaq Nordic (previously called OMX).
 After the OMX merger, it was referred to as OMX Helsinki (OMXH), then after NASDAQ's acquisition of OMX in February 2008, NASDAQ OMX Helsinki, and currently Nasdaq Helsinki.